Your Face Sounds Familiar (Philippine TV series) season 3: Week 7 (April 17 & 18)

 Owing to the inability to press the iconizer in the previous weeks, the icons were revealed through the show's social media accounts without revealing who the icon was assigned to.

-Jhong Hilario announced his withdrawal from the show on April 17, 2021, because of his newborn daughter Sarina, leaving the show with 107 points and two weekly wins.
-Geneva Cruz was not able to perform for this week and the following three weeks following her mother's exposure to COVID-19.
+Jhong announced his withdrawal from the show on April 17, 2021, to care for his newborn daughter, leaving the show with 107 points and two weekly wins.
+Geneva was not able to perform for this week and the following three weeks following her mother's exposure and subsequent death to COVID-19.
 Due to the absences, the highest score a member of the jury can give to a contestant is 6.

-Following Hilario's withdrawal, the format was re-adjusted, four contestants performed during Saturdays and the remaining three during Sundays.
+With Jhong's withdrawal, the format was re-adjusted, four contestants performed during Saturdays and the remaining three during Sundays.